 - The Independent Living Program is established.

-- The Transitional Living Program is opened at Roosevelt Street in Maynard.
+- The Transitional Living Program is opened on Roosevelt Street in Maynard.
 It provides supervised housing for four adults to assist them in developing independent living skills.
 This program is transformed into a community group residence in 2000.

 - Littleton House is established as a community co-ed residence for eight adults through federal Housing & Urban Development (HUD) funding.